President’s Cabinet

 Chief of Staff

 Kenya Nyota Lee has served the Office of the President at Baruch College since 2004 and has more than 20 years of experience in higher education administration.
-Ms. Lee plays an integral role in the execution of the College President’s vision, overseeing strategic initiatives and projects.
+Dr. Lee plays an integral role in the execution of the College President’s vision, overseeing strategic initiatives and projects.
 She is chair of the Auxiliary Enterprise Board, co-chair of College Senior Staff, co-founder of the Baruch Women’s Leadership Initiative and co-chair of the Baruch Employee Engagement Taskforce.
 In her multiple capacities she helps promote a campus culture of appreciation, leadership development, diversity, equity and inclusion.
-Ms. Lee’s professional experience also includes the magazine publishing and banking industries.
-Ms. Lee holds a BA in English from Queens College/CUNY and an MSED in Higher Education from Baruch College and is the Baruch College Institutional Representative for the ACE New York State Women’s Network.
+Dr. Lee’s professional experience also includes the magazine publishing and banking industries.
+Dr. Lee holds a BA in English from Queens College/CUNY and an MSED in Higher Education from Baruch College and is the Baruch College Institutional Representative for the ACE New York State Women’s Network.
+She earned her EdD from Northeastern University.

 David Shanton